 The best way I’ve found to stay organized and on budget with my baking ingredients is a little labor-intensive, but it works year after year.

 A few weeks before I start the actual baking, I write out a list of all the cookies and other goodies that I want to make.
 Then I go through all the recipes and write out an ingredient list that reflects how much of each ingredient I’ll need to make all of those things.
-That means I can start watching the ads and coupons and stock up on everything when I find it at the lowest price.
+That means I can start watching the ads and cupons and stock up on everything when I find it at the lowest price.
 I save money this way and guarantee that I don’t run out ingredients before I run out of recipes.
 It works every time!

 How are your holiday baking plans shaping up?
 What is your best tip for making it as smooth a process as possible?